kristapsdz/openradtool/regress/README.md

 Top-level regression test directory.
 Driven by `make regress` in the source root.

+These regressions are used for a preliminary test of ort(1) to see if it produces correct results.
+They're also by some front-ends to validate their output given corner conditions of the input configuration.

 Language-specific regression tests are in subdirectories.
-This directory can run on any operating system that can compile the openradtool binaries: it has no dependencies.

-The files in this directory are tested only for being parsed properly (or for failing to parse as expected).

-There are two types of test:
+There are two types of file in this directory:

 1. Test files ending in .nresult should fail compilation.
 2. Text files ending in .result have their corresponding .ort files